jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

-- `@EnableOffHeap`: Enables data to be stored in main memory, which is useful only when your application data (that is, objects stored in VMware GemFire) are generally uniform in size.
+- `@EnableOffHeap`: Enables data to be stored in main memory, which is useful only when your application data (that is, objects stored in [vmware-gemfire-name]) are generally uniform in size.

 - `@EnableGemFireAsLastResource`: Needed only in the context of JTA Transactions.